lauler1/cppfront/tutorial/basics/Cppfront_VS_Rust.md

 Cover other advanced modern C++ topics (e.g. C++ 17, 20, 23) because the idea is to teach how to write code right.
 If cppfront does not have a specific syntax, then use modern C++.

+---

+Gain insights into how cppfront measures up against Rust.
+This comparative analysis will shed light on the strengths, weaknesses, and unique attributes of both languages, enabling you to make informed decisions based on project requirements.